-In The Catholic Myth, Andrew Greeley writes that many disagree with and disregard Church teachings, that they like being Catholic and see it as their heritage, that no one, not even a pope, gets to take away from them. ...
+In The Catholic Myth, author Andrew Greeley writes that many may disagree with and disregard their Church's teachings; and still see it as their heritage, that no one, not even a pope, gets to take away from them. ...

-Greeley also wrote of our incredible Catholic Imagination: Heaven, hell, purgatory, limbo; angels and saints, archangels, principalities and powers, stories of Mary and mystics; the Mass and sacraments and the smell of incense.
+Greeley also notes our incredible Catholic Imagination: Heaven, hell, purgatory, limbo; angels and saints, archangels, principalities and powers, Mother Mary, the Magdalene, and mystics; the Mass and sacraments and the smell of incense.

 We memorized and absorbed a Catholic culture that stayed with us and shaped us.
 It's a reference point we share in the world, regardless of where we are or who we are now.

-These are integral, nuanced, parts of us: both our independent, intelligent minds with opinions, and a Catholic culture of spiritual imagination and experiences.
+These are interwoven, nuanced, parts of us: both our independent, intelligent minds with opinions, and a Catholic culture of spiritual imagination and experiences.